Stevenson House

 HISTORY

-The two-story, 1830s’ adobe Stevenson House is a large rectangular structure with another rectangle wing that came into being during the Mexican Era in the 1830s’, after Mexico broke free from Spain.
-It was built originally for the Custom General.
-Throughout its long history, This structure was used for housing for the Custom General, families, government officials, artists, writers and fishermen.
+The two-story adobe Stevenson House is a large rectangular structure with a wing built during the the 1830s, after Mexico broke free from Spain.
+It was made originally for the Custom General.
+Throughout its long history, it was used for the Custom General, families, government officials, artists, writers and fishermen.

-The story of the Girding family is tragic because of the amount of deaths they suffered.
+The story of the Girardin family is tragic because of the number of deaths they suffered.
 Like many families, they migrated from the old country to Mexico.
-Juan Girardin was a Swiss immigrant of French decent who migrated to Mexico with his wife, his son and wife and two grandchildren, in hopes of a better life.
+Juan Girardin was a Swiss immigrant of French descent who migrated to Mexico with his wife, his son and his son’s wife and two grandchildren, in hopes of a better life.
 Unfortunately, his first wife died in Mexico.
-However, Juan fell in love with a local Mexican woman, Manuela.
-Hearing opportunity calling, this extended family moved to Monterey, perhaps sometime after the United States took over California, which explains why the Custom General was selling his house.
+Later, Juan fell in love with a local Mexican woman, Manuela.
+Hearing opportunity calling, the extended family moved to Monterey, perhaps sometime after the United States took over California, which explains why the Custom General was selling his house.

-The Girding family bought the Custom General’s grand house in the late 1860s/ early 1870s, did some renovations, and turned it into The French Hotel, becoming the 3rd Monterey hotel serving the public .
+The Girardin family bought the Custom General’s house in the late 1860s/early 1870s, did some renovations, and turned it into The French Hotel, which became the hotel serving the public in Monterey .
 They did very well financially, but tragedy wasn’t done with them.
-In some sort of accident, Juan’s son and daughter-in-law died in an accident, leaving their two children for Juan and Manuela to raise.
-Life went on as usual, with the hotel still booming and the children growing up.
+Juan’s son and daughter-in-law died in an accident, leaving their two children for Juan and Manuela to raise.
+Life went on.
+The hotel boomed and the children grew up.

-The year 1879 turned out to be a disastrous year for the Girding Family.
-Typhoid fever went through Monterey, and Juan caught it and died on July 1, 1879.
-A few months later, the two children caught it, so Manuela, the devoted grandmother by marriage, put her all into nursing them, but she caught it and died December 21, 1879.
-Miraculously, the children survived and went on to lead productive, happy lives.
-Unfortunately.
-Manuela died before they recovered.
+The year 1879 turned out to be disastrous.
+Typhoid fever swept through Monterey, and Juan caught it and died on July 1, 1879.
+A few months later, the two children also succumbed, so Manuela, the devoted grandmother, put her all into nursing them, but she too was struck down by the disease and died on December 21, 1879.
+Miraculously, the children survived and went on to lead productive, happy lives, though Manuela died before they recovered.

-After all this death associated with this French Hotel, no one wanted to buy it until a man named Sionou bought the place for chump change.
-He continued to run it as a boarding house, and let his poor, sick friend, who was fighting TB, Robert Louis Stevenson stay there for free.
-Unknown author, Robert Louis Stevenson stayed there for a few months, sometime in 1880, and was nursed back to health by his friends.
-However, he didn’t feel sorry for himself, but instead he made good use of the time here by not only writing his piece; “Old Pacific Capital,” but he courted his future wife, Fanny Osbourne.
-Some think that he got the inspiration to write his popular book, TREASURE ISLAND by his health walks around Monterey; including the Monte De Oro beach area.
+After all this death, no one wanted to buy the French hotel until a man named Sionou bought it for chump change.
+He continued to run it as a boarding house, and let his poor, sick friend (Robert Louis Stevenson), who was fighting TB, stay there for free.
+An unknown author at the time, Stevenson stayed there for a few months, sometime in 1880, and was nursed back to health by his friends.
+He didn’t feel sorry for himself, but instead made good use of the time here, only writing well-known story “Old Pacific Capital,” but also by courting his future wife, Fanny Osbourne.
+Some think he drew inspiration to write his popular book “Treasure Island” from his health walks around Monterey, including the Monte De Oro beach area.

-The restoration of this building is due not only to the hard work of the Girding family to transform the grand house into the French Hotel, but also to the Stevenson family, descendants of Robert Louis Stevenson himself.
-These descendants had carefully kept all of his belongings; having quite a collection of memorabilia , but had no place to display them in honor of this favorite American author.
-So, in 1940, they approached the state of California with a once in a lifetime offer that the state could not refuse.
-They offered to give all this memorabilia to the state of California if they would open and maintain a museum in Robert Louis Stevenson’s honor.
+The restoration of the building is due not only to the labors of the Girardin family, but also to the work of the Stevenson family.
+They carefully kept all of his belongings, building up quite a collection of memorabilia , though they had no place to display it all.
+In 1940, the Stevensons approached the state of California with a once in a lifetime offer that the state could not refuse.
+They offered to give all of the author’s memorabilia to the state if they would open and maintain a museum in his honor.

-It so happened that the state of California had just bought many of the old adobe fixer-upper opportunities to restore and be part of the California State Park Monterey.
-So, the authorities in charge decided to move Robert Louis Stevenson’s memorabilia into the two rooms on the first floor of the French Hotel building, The Robert Louis Stevenson House.
-They also decided to honor the Girding family by setting up living quarters that they would’ve had in the rooms on the second floor.
+It so happened that the state had just bought many of the old adobe fixer-upper opportunities to restore and be part of the Monterey State Park.
+The authorities moved Stevenson’s belongings into the two rooms on the first floor.
+They also decided to honor the Girardin family by setting up a display of their living quarters in rooms on the second floor.

 HISTORY OF MANIFESTATIONS

-The restoration of structures can act like an environmental trigger to draw back spirits with strong connections to the structure.
+The restoration of houses can act like an environmental trigger to draw back spirits with strong connections to it.

-The spirit who visits started appearing after the restoration of this building, feeling right at home and safe to visit, as the second floor was dedicated to her family.
+The visiting spirit started appearing after the restoration of the house and felt right at home, as the second floor was dedicated to her family.

-In 1879 Manuela’s two much-loved grandchildren came down with typhoid fever as well, in early December of 1879.
-Manuela devotedly nursed her two grandchildren both day and night, probably exhausting herself.
-Alas, Manuela also caught the fever and died on December 21st, without knowing that her grandchildren pulled through due to her efforts.
+In 1879, when Manuela’s two grandchildren came down with typhoid fever, she devotedly nursed them both day and night, probably exhausting herself.
+Alas, she also caught the fever and died, without knowing if her grandchildren pulled through.

-Sometimes spirits like to listen or observe the activities and events of the living who hold them in their favorite place in this world.
+Sometimes, spirits like to observe the activities and events of the living, whose presence has drawn them in their favorite worldly places.

-One afternoon while giving a speech to the California Historical Society , this honored speaker noticed that Manuela was part of her audience, listening with interest.
-She was standing in the room, and then she sat in the rocking chair brought into the room where the lecture was being given, and began rocking.
+One afternoon while giving a speech to the California Historical Society, the speaker noticed that Manuela was part of her audience, listening with interest.
+She was standing in the room, and then she sat in a rocking chair, and began rocking.

 MANIFESTATIONS

-She relives the last sorrowful weeks of her life in the house’s nursery room; almost always during the first three weeks of December; perhaps mourning the death of her grandchildren, not knowing they lived because of her efforts.
+She relives the last sorrowful weeks of her life in the house’s nursery, almost always during the first three weeks of December, perhaps mourning the death of her grandchildren.

-The nursery rocking chair will begin rocking all by itself, propelled by an unseen presence.
+The nursery rocking chair will begin rocking by itself, propelled by an unseen presence.
 Visitors to the house will smell the sickroom disinfectant, carbolic acid, which was used in the 1800s.
 One visitor felt a calming hand on her shoulder that began to softly rub her back.
-She also rearranges trunks by dragging them across the floor.
+Manuela also rearranges trunks by dragging them across the floor.
 She leaves the aroma of roses.
-She pulls books out of the bookcase; perhaps the ones she doesn’t like.
+She pulls books out of the bookcase; perhaps they are the ones she doesn’t like.

 A woman in a black dress has been seen in the nursery by both visitors and the curator, Barbara.
-Visitors figured that the woman was the housekeeper because she was in costume like the curator, Barbara.
-However, the woman vanished before their eyes.
+Visitors figure that the woman was the housekeeper because she was in costume, like the curator.
+The woman then vanishes before their eyes.

-Barbara, while preparing to close the museum for the afternoon, spied this woman in a long, black gown, with a high lace collar, looking intently down at the children’s bed in the nursery.
-Barbara told this woman that it was time to close the museum, and the woman, looking straight at her, nodded that she understood.
-When Barbara looked again, the woman had vanished.
+Barbara, while preparing to close the museum for the afternoon, has spied this woman in a long, black gown, with a high lace collar, looking intently down at the children’s bed in the nursery.
+Barbara tells the woman that it is time to close the museum, and the woman, looking straight at her, nods that she understands.
+When Barbara looks again, the woman has vanished.

-The Spirit of Manuela Girding apparently has a soft spot for children.
+The Spirit of Manuela Girardin apparently has a soft spot for children.

-A seven year old boy took the tour with his parents.
+A seven-year-old boy once took the tour with his parents.
 He went upstairs and decided to wait for his family to catch up with him.
-He sat down near the see-through barred door of the nursery.
+He sat down near the barred door of the nursery.

-As he peered into the nursery. he saw a solid-looking lady dressed in a long black gown and wearing a white shawl looking at him pleasantly.
-He wasn’t afraid; intact he had a short, cordial conversation with her.
+As he peered into the nursery, he saw an ordinary lady dressed in a long black gown and wearing a white shawl, looking at him pleasantly.
+He wasn’t afraid; in fact he had a short, cordial conversation with her.
 He turned to look and see if his family was coming yet.
 When he looked back into the nursery, he was surprised to see that this kind woman had vanished.

-She has been seen playing in the nursery toys on display.
+She has been seen playing with the nursery toys on display.
 She always fades into the air, surprising witnesses.

-Green orbs have been visibly seen by visitors flying around the room.
+Green orbs have been seen by visitors flying around the room.

 Wearing a long black robe with a hood, it has been seen floating around the second story rooms and hallways.